Infoland/iProva-REST-API-examples/README.md

 ## Client Errors
 When a 4xx or 500 HTTP status code is returned the response body contains a json object describing the error as specific as possible without exposing too much information.
 See the [Client errors][client_errors] page for detailed information per client error.

-## Authentication
-There are five ways to authenticate yourself.
-When the authentication fails a 401 Unauthorized HTTP status code wil be returned.
-The ways to authenticate are documenten in [Authentication][authentication].

-- Via an app registration (preferred authentication method for trusted applications)
-- Via JWT bearer token (preferred way of connecting as a specific user)
-- Via basic credentials
-- Via token (preferred authentication method to login via an url to a Zenya page)
-- Via cookie

 ## Icons